dependents/Dependents/readme.md

 If it doesn't work, please file an issue.

 If you want contribute or use the latest commits simply git clone the repository `https://github.com/mrjoelkemp/Dependents` to your Packages directory with a directory name of `Dependents`.
-From sublime choose `Preferences>Browse Packages`  to easily determine the path to the Packages directory for your install.
+From sublime choose `Preferences -> Browse Packages`  to easily determine the path to the Packages directory for your install.
 Be sure to remove the package via package control first if you had already done so to avoid package control updating the package.

 ### Configuring settings

 There a two ways in which to invoke the package settings.

-One is globally via entires in a user settings file `Preferences>Package Settings>Dependents>Settings-User`.
+One is globally via entires in a user settings file `Preferences -> Package Settings -> Dependents -> Settings-User`.
 You can open the `Settings-Default` file and copy and paste the contents as a starter template.
 Do not edit the default file as that will be overwritten with updates.

 Alternatively you can define settings on a per-project basis by creating a `.deprc` file in the root of the sublime project/folder.
 The paths you will specify are then **relative** to the sublime project/folder root.
 This is the preferred way if you are working on more than one project using sublime (aren't we all!)